 The history of Vitamin b17/ laetrile

 The video and book World Without Cancer; The Story of Vitamin B17 tells about the early history of the compound and the interest that has surrounded it over the years.
-Much of the controversy regarding it took place from the 1950’s – 70’s, and it had even been tested a few times in a laboratory setting, but each time it had reportedly failed to show any promise for the treatment of cancer.
-But still, the public remained unconvinced, and in order to quell the demand once and for all, laetrile became the subject of a 5 year study at The Sloan-Kettering Cancer Institute from 1972-1977, and a second study in 1981.
+Much of the controversy regarding it took place from the 1950’s – 70’s, and it has even been tested a few times in a laboratory setting but each time it had reportedly failed to show any promise for the treatment of cancer.
+But still the public remained unconvinced, and in order to quell the demand once and for all, laetrile became the subject of a 5 year study at The Sloan-Kettering Cancer Institute from 1972-1977, and a second study in 1981.

 Finally, in June 15, 1977, Sloan held a press conference to report on the results of the 5-year study with laetrile.
-All of the top cancer officials at Sloan proclaimed in unison that laetrile had failed to show any promise as a cancer treatment even though these statements were in direct conflict with Sugiura’s data that lay buried within the report.
-Ralph was so disgusted that he held a second press conference to blow the whistle on the cover-up efforts that he had witnessed but he was fired and attacked publicly by Sloan-Kettering and the American Cancer Society.
+All of the top cancer officials at Sloan proclaimed in unison that laetrile had failed to show any promise as a cancer treatment even though these statements were in direct conflict with Sugiura’s data that was buried within the report.
+Ralph was so disgusted that he held a second press conference to blow the whistle on the cover-up efforts that he had witnessed but he was immediately fired and attacked publicly by Sloan-Kettering and the American Cancer Society.

 For more information on Ralph’s first hand account, please watch the film Second Opinion: Laetrile At Sloan-Kettering.

 In 1981, the National Cancer Institute announced “that they had performed the most definitive study on laetrile to date, which proved beyond any shadow of doubt that laetrile was worthless as a treatment for cancer.”
 But after studying the research, Ralph points out that these trials appeared to have been designed to fail.